Correlation Matrix Method for Phonon Quasiparticles

 For each $\vec{k}$ point, these equations enable us to determine the optimal phonon modes, frequencies, and their linewidths.
 Let's proceed to calculate the phonon dispersions.
 The dynamical matrix can be constructed as $D_{\vec{k}}=\varPhi_{\vec{k}}\widetilde{\Omega}_{\vec{k}}^2\Phi_{\vec{k}}^+$, where $\varPhi_{\vec{k}}=[\varphi^{\vec{k},1},\varphi^{\vec{k},2},...,\varphi^{\vec{k},3n}]$, and $\widetilde{\Omega}_{\vec{k}}$ is a complex matrix with elements $\widetilde{\omega}^j_{\vec{k}}=\omega^j_{\vec{k}}-\mathbf{i}\Gamma^j_{\vec{k}}$.
 The force constant matrix is given by $F_{\vec{R}}=\frac{1}{N}\sum_{\vec{k}}D_{\vec{k}}e^{\bold{i}\vec{k}\cdot\vec{R}}$, with the sum performed over all $\vec{k}$ points in the first Brillouin zone compatible with the supercell.
 Then the dynamical matrix at $\vec{k}'$ points along the high-symmetry line of the first-Brillouin zone is $D_{\vec{k}'}=\sum_{\vec{R}}F_{\vec{R}}e^{-\bold{i}\vec{k}'\cdot\vec{R}}$.
 Finally, diagonalizing these matrices produces the phonon dispersions, linewidths, and modes.

+{ In this scheme, the imaginary part of the eigenfrequencies is interpreted as originating from finite lifetimes.
+However, in an unstable system, soft phonon modes may also yield purely imaginary eigenfrequencies.
+To distinguish between these two sources, we employ the following effective method: if the imaginary part of the frequency exceeds the real part, we redefine the frequency as purely imaginary.
+In such cases, the mode cannot complete even half a period of oscillation within its lifetime; consequently, the lifetime becomes ill-defined, implying that the imaginary part arises from the instability of the phonon.
+We represent these modes as negative frequencies in the phonon dispersion plots.
+This approach is a natural generalization of the imaginary frequencies in harmonic phonon dispersions.}

-The calculated phonon dispersions for silicon are shown in Fig. \ref{Fig2}(a-b).
-MD simulations were performed at both 500 K and 1000 K, with the resulting phonon dispersions displayed in Fig. \ref{Fig2}(a) and Fig. \ref{Fig2}(b), respectively.
+{ The calculated phonon properties for silicon are shown in Fig. \ref{Fig2}}.
+MD simulations were performed { at 300 K and 1000 K}, with the resulting phonon dispersions displayed in { Fig. \ref{Fig2}~A and Fig. \ref{Fig2}~B}, respectively.
 These dispersions closely match the harmonic phonon dispersions, indicating that anharmonic effects are weak in this system.
 The three optical phonons display larger linewidths than the acoustic phonons.
-Due to larger vibration amplitudes causing stronger anharmonic effects, the phonon linewidths at 1000 K are significantly larger than those at 500 K. Furthermore, compared to the phonon dispersions at 500 K, all phonon frequencies at 1000 K are reduced, agree with previous theoretical\cite{silicon1990} and experimental\cite{silicon2015} studies.
-For instance, the highest frequency at the $\Gamma$ point is 14.5 THz at 500 K, which decreases to about 14.2 THz at 1000 K.
+Due to larger vibration amplitudes causing stronger anharmonic effects, the phonon linewidths at 1000 K are significantly larger than those at { 300 K}.
+Furthermore, compared to the phonon dispersions at { 300 K}, all phonon frequencies at 1000 K are reduced, agree with previous theoretical and experimental studies. { The thermal shift of the longitudinal optical (LO) phonon frequency at $\Gamma$ point as a function of temperature is plotted at Fig. \ref{Fig2}~C, along which is the experimental results~\cite{Raphael1982SiExp,Balkanski1983SiExp,Menendez1984SiExp,silicon2015} and previous theoretical results~\cite{silicon1990,Masuki2022SiTheory,Dickel2019SiTheory}.
+The experimental data from Refs.~\cite{Balkanski1983SiExp,Menendez1984SiExp,silicon2015} exhibit remarkable consistency, confirming their reliability.
+Our theoretical predictions, as well as the results derived from the velocity-velocity correlation of raw MD trajectories by Wang et al.~\cite{silicon1990}, are in excellent agreement with these experimental benchmarks.}

-With the phonon frequencies and linewidths calculated along the high-symmetry lines, we can now plot the phonon spectral functions, which can be directly compared with experimental results.
-Based on the Bose-Einstein distribution and the standard Lorentzian function of spectral lines, the phonon spectral function at $\vec{k}$ point can be written as
+With the phonon frequencies and linewidths calculated along the high-symmetry lines, we can now plot the { phonon scattering functions}, which can be directly compared with experimental results.
+Based on the Bose-Einstein distribution and the standard Lorentzian function of spectral lines, the { Stokes dynamical structure factor } at $\vec{k}$ point can be written as